ozematt/Little_Learners_vanilla_JS/README.md

 ## 🚧 Features in progress

-🖼️ Enhancing the image gallery with pagination and improved loading performance ✔️ Adding more robust form validation with user-friendly error messages
+🖼️ Enhancing the image gallery and improved loading performance
+✔️ Adding more robust form validation with user-friendly error messages